 Hemu speaks fondly of the Y.S.
 Rajasekhara Reddy (YSR) government that was in power between 2004 and 2009.
 “During YSR’s regime, our loans were waived twice.
 Debts worth more than Rs 1 lakh were also waived.
 That helped farmers escape from the cyclical nature of debt,” he says, adding that the Rythu Bandhu scheme was only meant to be an election gimmick.

 In Telangana, large swaths of land are uncultivable, mostly due to the unavailability of water.
 According to an as-yet-unpublished survey report accessed by The Wire, many large land-owning people were able to get even this land registered as agricultural, entitling them to the investment support scheme.
 “There are many instances of people who own land on hillocks that are uncultivable collecting cheques worth lakhs of rupees under the scheme,” said a person who was involved in conducting the survey.

 The survey covered over 100 villages in both north and south Telangana and recorded the responses of over 1,000 farmers.
 “In our experience, the only farmers who are satisfied with the scheme are the absentee landlords living in Hyderabad or in some cases, even in other countries.
 An overwhelming majority of the farming community is up in arms against the TRS for undertaking the Rythu Bandhu,” he said.

-The survey was conducted in September, soon after the dissolution of the assembly was dissolved.
+The survey was conducted in September, soon after the assembly was dissolved.
 “By then, the Congress-led Praja Kutami (people’s alliance) had not even materialised properly.
 But still, people were vehement that they wanted to dethrone the TRS,” said the person.